jaredtconnor/jaredtconnor.com/content/projects/Stock-price-scaper.md

 This gives us a great list for all 500 ticker symbols.
 If you aren't familiar with Pickles in Python, they are essentially a write-able file that can store data in a more compressed manner than, say, a csv file.
-More info on them can be found here: __INSERT PICKLE LINK__
+More info on them can be found [here](https://ianlondon.github.io/blog/pickling-basics/)

-No for the fun stuff, we need to actually pull the pricing info for given period of time.
+Now for the fun stuff, we need to actually pull the pricing info for given period of time.
 We will first pickle in our ticker list, then actually use the yahoo finance port via the pandas data reader library to pull real time pricing information for us.
 This package was maintained back when I began this project, but I believe it's been discontinued.
-__INSERT ALTERNATIVE TO YAHOO FINANCE__.
+What can still be used is the [data reader](https://pandas-datareader.readthedocs.io/en/latest/) package associated with pandas.

 ```python